Keyang/node-csvtojson/readme.md

 * **includeColumns**: This parameter instructs the parser to include only those columns as specified by the regular expression.
 Example: /(name|age)/ will parse and include columns whose header contains "name" or "age"
 * **ignoreColumns**: This parameter instructs the parser to ignore columns as specified by the regular expression.
 Example: /(name|age)/ will ignore columns whose header contains "name" or "age"
 * **colParser**: Allows override parsing logic for a specific column.
 It accepts a JSON object with fields like: `headName: <String | Function | ColParser>` . e.g. {field1:'number'} will use built-in number parser to convert value of the `field1` column to number.
 For more information See [details below](#column-parser)
-* **alwaysSplitAtEOL**: Always interpret each line (as defined by `eol`) as a row.
+* **alwaysSplitAtEOL**: Always interpret each line (as defined by `eol` like `\n`) as a row.
 This will prevent `eol` characters from being used within a row (even inside a quoted field).
-This ensures that misplaced quotes only break on row, and not all ensuing rows.
+Default is false.
+Change to true if you are confident no inline line breaks (like line break in a cell which has multi line text).
+* **nullObject**: How to parse if a csv cell contains "null".
+Default false will keep "null" as string.
+Change to true if a null object is needed.
+* **downstreamFormat**: Option to set what JSON array format is needed by downstream. "line" is also called ndjson format.
+This format will write lines of JSON (without square brackets and commas) to downstream. "array" will write complete JSON array string to downstream (suitable for file writable stream etc).
+Default "line"
+* **needEmitAll**: Parser will build JSON result is `.then` is called (or await is used).
+If this is not desired, set this to false.
+Default is true.
 All parameters can be used in Command Line tool.

 ## Asynchronouse Result Process